joshhornby/joshhornby.github.io/_posts/2026-01-30-running-effective-one-to-ones.md

 ### Only discussing current work

-Career growth, skill development, personal wellbeing: these all belong in 1:1s.
+Career growth and personal wellbeing belong in 1:1s too.
 If every conversation is about the current sprint, you're missing the point.

 ### Avoiding discomfort